2nd Week of Advent: WATCH

 Watch where you’re going.
 It kind of can go with one of last week’s themes– focus.
 This Advent challenge yourself to watch and focus on what it is we’re waiting for this Christmas.

 If there is fire and a mighty roar it’s a lot easier to pay attention, we wouldn’t have to discern anything because it would be obvious.
-But Christmas isn’t about about the obvious, it’s about a baby coming into the world in a small town, in a stable, to a teenage mother and a carpenter.
-Nothing about that screams “watch this!”
+But Christmas isn’t about the obvious, it’s about a baby coming into the world in a small town, in a stable, to a teenage mother and a carpenter.
+Nothing about that screams “Watch this!”

 It’s our job to watch for the ways to prepare our hearts for Christmas, so challenge yourself this Advent to not just go through the motions, not to cruise through on autopilot; challenge yourself to watch and pay attention to the journey towards Christmas.
 How is God preparing you?

-Kristyn Russell
+Written by Kristyn Russell